jrihon/thesis/lib/layout.typ

     // get current page
     let currentpage = loc.page()

+    // hardcoded aspect.
+If page is equal to one of these, then return as well.
+    // These are inserted whitepages for printing purposes
+    // Returns the page number for this location.
+    // Note that this does not return the value of the page counter at this location, but the true page number (starting from one).
+    // available empty pages
+    for pg in (51, 52, 65, 66, 85, 86, 96, 102) {
+      // if the current page is empty if pg == currentpage {
+        // Place a line but ...
+        line(length: 100%, stroke: colour)
+        // ... do not add any headers
+        return
+      }
+    }

     // get the pages containing all the `level: 1` headings and find their pages let nextheading-L1 = query(heading.where(level: 1), loc)